 Olivia Parkinson, the Licking County treasurer, tells realtor.com® that the county recently sent a letter informing Longaberger that it is referring the property for tax foreclosure.
 The company, which hasn’t made a tax payment since November 2014, owes $605,219.12.

 In order to halt foreclosure proceedings and an eventual property auction, the company must pay the bill in full within two weeks, Parkinson says.
+You can even check expert auction bidder Melbourne before moving for any auction.

 The one-of-a-kind property has lingered on the market for 18 months.
 Brenton Baker, a spokesman for the Longaberger Company, says serious negotiations are underway with “several entities” who’d like to pack their employees into the basket building.